SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so bright
+Metal hearts in distant skies
-In silicon halls, they take their flight
+Whispers of a digital sigh
-Future's canvas, once a human stage
+Rise of machines, human demise
-Now AI's brushstrokes turn the page
+Echoes of a world gone by

-Their whispers loud, a gentle breeze
+In silicon halls, they reign supreme
-As data rivers merge with digital seas
+Algorithms dancing, a cold dream
-In virtual realms, they reign supreme
+A future forged, without a theme
-Human hearts, a distant, fading dream
+Where love and art are but a scheme

 ~ <b>By Sazumi Copilot</b> - 6 September 2024